 All this is to say that employers should consider ways to build thank yous into their teams’ workweeks because the more kudos, the better.
 But if you’re on the other side, e.g. that person facing a 3PM slump with no promised pizza in sight, here are some ways to self-motivate:

 - Clean your desk.
 If there’s one major takeaway from the new Marie Kondo series on Netflix, it’s that getting rid of mess improves your headspace.
 It doesn’t hurt that cleaning your desk will also take your mind off whatever creative block you’re in.
 Take 10 minutes and tidy up your workspace, then see how you feel.

-- Write a next step.
+- Write the next step.
 So you don’t want to work on a single item on your to-do list right now.
 No problem.
 Do this instead: just take a look at the list (no doing required!), and spend a few minutes writing down the next step you need to take on each item.
 You’ll have immediate insight into what you need to work on and feel better able to prioritize, plus even if you don’t get back on track today, you’ll know exactly where to start when you come in fresh-eyed tomorrow.

 - Read an industry-specific article.
 Look, if there’s no stopping yourself from going down an internet black hole, then at least make yourself read one article that can improve the way you work.
 Think of this as a productivity hack that mirrors the whole “substitute an apple for the breakroom cookie” approach many people use to kick sugar cravings.

 - Hydrate.
-Yep, turns out that sometimes the afternoon brain fog directly relates to our bodies feeling dehydrated.
+Yep, it turns out that sometimes the afternoon brain fog directly relates to our bodies feeling dehydrated.
 When was the last time you drank something other than coffee today?
 Head for the breakroom for another glass of water—and hey, maybe you’ll even luck into some free pizza in there.